Professional level lead or background vocals for your demos or songs ready to be released.

 Q: What are you working on at the moment?

-A: I'm working on a follow up to my duo's funk EP, "Mega Bass Vibration Melody," as well as writing a lot of pop music.
+A: I'm working on an EP with my pop/funk duo "BAD," as well as writing a lot of pop music for other artists.

 Q: Is there anyone on SoundBetter you know and would recommend to your clients?